Jewels of Mary, Queen of Scots: Mary's portrait and Elizabeth I

+The English ambassador in Paris, Nicolas Throckmorton, wrote that Mary was sending her portrait to Elizabeth I with Lord Seton in December 1560.
 Elizabeth I obtained a miniature portrait of Mary, presumably as a gift.
 In 1564, she showed a picture of Mary to the Scottish envoy Sir James Melville with other miniature portraits in a desk in her bed chamber.
 Elizabeth gave Melville a diamond as a token for Mary.
 In April 1566, Elizabeth I wore a miniature portrait of Mary on a gold chain at her waist or girdle.
 She made a point of showing the image to the Spanish ambassador Diego Guzmán de Silva, saying she was sorry to hear of Mary's troubles and the murder of David Rizzio.

 John Knox's opinion on court fashions

 John Knox was critical of jewellery worn by Mary's ladies in waiting.
 He described an interview with Mary in her cabinet room at Holyrood Palace in May or June 1563.
 Afterwards, he talked with the ladies in the chamber "who were there sitting in all their gorgeous apparel".
 Knox told them they could not take their "gay gear" to heaven, neither their "gold, garnishing, targetting, pearl nor precious stones".
 Garnishings were headresses for French hoods, and targets were brooches.

-Knox criticised the appearance of Mary's gentlewomen at Parliament at this time as a "stinking pride of women" and wrote that preachers denounced the "taregetting of their taillies" (apparently the embellishment of their costumes) and there were calls for reform by sumptuary law "for order to be taken for apparel".
+Knox criticised the appearance of Mary's gentlewomen at Parliament at this time as a "stinking pride of women", and wrote that preachers denounced the "taregetting of their taillies" (apparently the embellishment of their costumes) and there were calls for reform by sumptuary law "for order to be taken for apparel".

+Jonet Curle, the wife of Mary's banker Timothy Cagnioli, owned a pair of gold and pearl garnishings, which may have been a wedding gift to her.
+James VI gave garnishings as wedding presents.
+She later pledged them to Janet Fockart for a loan.